interglobalvision/text-adventure/story.md

 ###[12c] Suzanne Lacy - Anatomy Lesson no.1: Chickens, Coming Home to Roost, 1975-76

 You see four postcards in four frames hung in two lines of two on the wall.
-Each postcard is a photograph depicting Lacy nude at a kitchen table facing the camera.
-You see that in each photograph she is eating a different part of a chicken.
+Each postcard is a photograph depicting Lacy nude, facing the camera, at a kitchen table with a tray of cooked chicken parts.
+You see that in each photograph she is eating a different piece of chicken.

 In the top two postcards she is eating the chicken's wings.
 In the first she has her head turned sharply to right, with her right elbow on the table as she feeds her mouth with her right hand, and her left arm stretched forward toward the table.
 Below her right arm is printed the word: 'wing', and below her left arm: 'arm'.
 You think that her right arm as it touches elbow to table and bends back up to feed herself does in its triangular posture resemble a wing.
-And you can see that her other arm as it is outstretched on the table in repose is far more human.
+And you can see that her other arm as it is outstretched on the table in repose is more human in its posture.

+In the third postcard she is eating the chicken's leg.
+She has her own leg up on the table in front of her and you take notice of its shoeless dirty foot.
+She leans toward her leg like a dancer as she gnaws into the chicken leg eyes closed and elbows up.
+The caption below her you read: 'leg'.

+In the final postcard she is eating the chicken's breast.
+In the other photographs her eyelids were closed in enjoyment, but here her eyes gaze through the camera, through the postcard, through time, and into your own.
+Both elbows are on the table as she feeds her self with both hands, her breasts framing the tray of chicken parts below them.
+The caption below reads: 'breast'.

 *go to [12]*